-We've looked at routers that you might be able to replace your bog-standard one with elsewhere, as a way of getting some extra range and stability, but if you're serious about making a home network that can expand to cover big areas, and doesn't risk flakey connections depending on where you stand, you'll probably want to invest in a mesh Wi-Fi system.
+We've got a list of Wi-Fi routers that can provide some extra range and stability, but, if you're serious about creating a home network that can expand to cover big areas, you'll want to invest in a mesh Wi-Fi system.

 Google Nest Wifi